kubecost/docs/api-request-recommendation-apply.md

 # Container Request Recommendation "Apply" APIs

-:warning: This feature is in a pre-release (alpha/beta) state.
+> **Warning:** This feature is in a pre-release (alpha/beta) state.
 It has limitations.
-Please read the documentation carefully. :warning:
+Please read the documentation carefully.

-The "Apply" API for request recommendations takes Kubecost's calculated [container request recommendations](api-request-right-sizing-v2.md) and applies them to your cluster.
+The Apply API for request recommendations takes Kubecost's calculated [container request recommendations](api-request-right-sizing-v2.md) and applies them to your cluster.

-This document is an API reference/spec.
-You can find the feature how-to guide [here](guide-one-click-request-sizing.md).

 ## Requirements

 You must have Kubecost's Cluster Controller [enabled](controller.md).
 Cluster Controller contains Kubecost's automation features (including the APIs described in this document), and thus has write permission to certain resources on your cluster.
-Again, see the [how-to guide for 1-click request sizing](one-click-request-sizing.md) for setup instructions.
+Again, see the [how-to guide for 1-click request sizing](/one-click-request-sizing.md) for setup instructions.

 ## APIs

-Apply has dry-run semantics, meaning it is a two step process:
+Apply has dry-run semantics, meaning it is a two-step process:

 1. Plan what will happen
 2. Execute the plan